weewx-extensions/pushover/README.md

     # Default is True.
     enable = True

-    # The number of seconds to wait for the notification to be sent and processed.
-    # Default is None
-    notification_timeout = None

     # The name of the notification provider.
     # There must be a matching section within '[Notify]'.
     # The default is PushOver.